Míl Espáine

-In Irish origin myths, Míl Espáine or Míl Espáne (later Latinized as Milesius; also Miled/Miledh) is the mythical ancestor of the final inhabitants of Ireland, the "sons of Míl" or Milesians, who represent the vast majority of the Irish Gaels.
+In Irish origin myths, Míl Espáine or Míl Espáne (later Latinized as Milesius) is the mythical ancestor of the final inhabitants of Ireland, the "sons of Míl" or Milesians, who represent the vast majority of the Irish Gaels.
 His father was Bile, son of Breogan.
 Modern historians believe he is a creation of medieval Irish Christian writers.

 Name and origin

-Mark Williams characterises the name Míl Espáine as an "etymological figment" translated from the Latin mīles Hispaniae, meaning "soldier of Hispania (Spain)", attested in a passage (§ 13) in the 9th-century pseudo-historical work Historia Brittonum ("The History of the Britons") by Nennius.
+Mark Williams characterises the name Míl Espáine as an "etymological figment" translated from the Latin mīles Hispaniae, meaning "soldier of Hispania", attested in a passage (§ 13) in the 9th-century work Historia Brittonum ("The History of the Britons") by Nennius.

 As A.G. van Hamel has suggested, the status of Iberia as the land of origin can be traced back to Isidore of Seville, who in the introduction to his history of the Goths, Vandals and Suebi had elevated Iberia/Hispania to the "mother of all races".
 Another likely reason the Irish were said to come from Iberia was the mistaken belief that Hibernia, the Latin name of Ireland, came from Iberia/Hiberia.
 A further explanation may lie in the mistake made by some classical geographers in locating Ireland closely opposite Iberia.
 For instance, the Lebar Gabála (§ 100) recounts that from Bregon's Tower, the Milesian Íth was able to see right across the sea to Ireland.
-In Galician history, that tower is the Torre de Hercules in A Coruña, Galicia.
+In Galician history, that tower is the Tower of Hercules in A Coruña, Galicia.

 Legend

 Historia Brittonum

 The earliest surviving mention of the character is from the 9th century Historia Brittonum (History of the Britons).
 It says that Ireland was settled by three groups of people from the Iberian Peninsula.
 The first group are the people of Partholón, who all die of plague.
 The second group are the people of Nemed, who eventually return to Iberia.
-The third group are led by three sons of a warrior of Spain (tres filii militis Hispaniae), who sail to Ireland with thirty ships, each carrying thirty wives.
+The third group are led by three sons of a warrior of Hispania (tres filii militis Hispaniae), who sail to Ireland with thirty ships, each carrying thirty wives.
 They see a glass tower in the middle of the sea with men on top of it, but the men do not answer their calls.
 The Milesians set out to take the tower, but when they reach it, all but one of their ships are sunk by a great wave.
 Only one ship is saved, and its passengers are the ancestors of all the Irish.
 In the Lebor Gabála, it is the people of Nemed who are drowned while trying to capture a tower by the sea.